Syllabus

 This course will introduce you to key ethical debates in the area of digital technology.
 As such, you will learn about the key debates on a range of issues from artificial intelligence to digital privacy that equip you with the knowledge to delve deeper into these topics and connect them to each other, as well as debates on technological developments beyond the classroom.

 Importantly, this course will help you learn to think philosophically about these topics.
 You will develop the skills necessary to construct rigorous critical arguments, and will apply them both orally and in writing.
 Developing those arguments requires you to think and write both creatively and precisely, and to engage with critical challenges and feedback.
-The course is structured to help you improve these skills: you will write regularly and on a wide array of topics, engage with and respond to your peers’ critiques.
-By the end of the semester, you will have written two thoroughly-argued short papers and completed one longer writing-project on a topic you may choose from several options.
+The course is structured to help you improve these skills: you will write regularly and on a wide array of topics, engage with and respond to your peers.
+By the end of the semester, you will have compiled a portfolio of written work culminating in a major writing-project on a topic of your own choice.

 Course structure

 We will (for the most part) look at one topic each week.
 While each of the sessions will mainly focus on the specific dimensions raised in the text or texts assigned to that session, all the sessions of the week are usually intertwined.
-You should therefore have read all of the texts assigned for each session before class, and you should feel free to read all of the texts assigned for each week before the first session of the week.
+You should have read all of the texts assigned for each session before class.
 All the assigned texts will be available on Canvas or, if they are available as an ebook, a link will be provided on the course schedule page.

 This course requires you to read, write, and comment on philosophical ideas.
 As such, each week you will:

-Reflections and responses are graded for completion: you will get full credit for each comment and response as long as they reflect a reasonable attempt to engage with the prompt, assigned texts or your classmates' reflections.
+Collaborative annotations are graded for completion: you will get full credit for them long as they reflect a reasonable and good-faith attempt to engage with the assigned texts and your classmates' comments.

 This is a lecture course but it will nevertheless be interactive, so please be prepared to get involved in the discussion.
 The Friday sessions will typically be dedicated workshop and discussion sessions and your active participation is expected in those, but there will also be ample room for conversation in the lecture sessions on Monday and Wednesday.